yuhu-/ebus/README.md

 The purpose of the **Sequence** class is to replace or insert special characters and calculate the CRC byte.
 The **Telegram** class can analyze, generate and evaluate these sequences according to the eBUS specification.

-The **EbusHandler** has implemented routines for sending master-slave telegrams.
-To perform this task, the **EbusHandler** requires a serial bus device.
-The arbitration procedure is currently not supported and must be ensured externally.
-There is also the possibility to collect statistical data about the eBUS system.
+The **EbusHandler** has implemented routines for sending all types of telegrams and the option of collecting statistical data about the eBUS system.
+To perform this task, the EbusHandler requires a serial bus device.
+The processing of received telegrams and the arbitration procedure, which currently has to be ensured externally, are not yet supported.

 **Datatypes** offers various functions for decoding/encoding in accordance with the eBUS data types.